Caelian Hill: Archaic age

 Mons Caelius would have been included in the city perimeter under the reign of Ancus Marcius.
 The list of Septimontium mentions it, and it was part of the 1st city quarter (Suburana) in the division made by Servius Tullius.
 In the later Augustan division, it became the Regio II Caelimontium.

 A trace of the archaic period remains in the memory of cults of woods and sources, such as that of the nymph Egeria in the wood of Camenae, just outside Porta Capena.
 Numa Pompilius is said to have been particularly devoted to his sanctuary.

 Republican age

-In the Republican age (as well in Imperial Rome) the Caelian Hill was a fashionable residential district and the site of residences of the wealthy.
+In the Republican age (as well as in Imperial Rome) the Caelian Hill was a fashionable residential district and the site of residences of the wealthy.
 A section of Pliny the Elder's Natural History, "Who Was the First to Encrust the Walls of Houses at Rome with Marble", attests to this.
 Mamurra, a soldier who served under Julius Caesar in Gaul and profited tremendously from corruption, achieved this expensive feat on the Caelian Hill; Horace and Catullus mocked him accordingly.

 Most of the hill was outside the boundaries of the pomerium, therefore temples to foreign divinities were allowed to be built, such as the Temple of Minerva Capta or the old Sacellum of Diana, outside the Servian Wall.

 Some sepulchres, such as the burial chamber in Via Celimontana, just before Piazza di San Giovanni in Laterano, date back to this period.